* Democratic Member of Congress from 2001-2021

 In 2000, Clay’s father retired from the House of Representatives and left his political machine and most of his contributors – including more than 30 influential union locals – to his son.
 As a result, William Lacy Clay captured 61 percent of the vote in a six-candidate Democratic primary, then won the general election for the First-District seat in November.
 One of his campaign advisers was the unionist and Communist Party USA affiliate Lew Moye.

-In his numerous political campaigns since 2000, Clay has continued to receive strong financial support from the members and political action committees of large and powerful labor unions like AFSCME, the National Education Association, the American Federation of Teachers, the AFL-CIO, and the Service Employees International Union.
+In his numerous political campaigns from 2000 onward, Clay continued to receive strong financial support from the members and political action committees of large and powerful labor unions like AFSCME, the National Education Association, the American Federation of Teachers, the AFL-CIO, the Teamsters, and the Service Employees International Union.

 In April 2005, Clay supported a 19-day sit-in by the Washington University (St. Louis) Student Worker Alliance, which demanded that the school’s contract employees (who earned $7.50 per hour) be paid a living wage.
 The effort ultimately proved to be successful when campus officials agreed to commit at least $1 million over the ensuing two years toward higher salaries and better benefits for the workers.